hmrc/income-tax-mtd-changelog/README.md

 - Delete a Loss Claim
 - Amend Loss Claims Order

-#### Business Source Adjustable Summary API

-The following change is now available in Sandbox

-#### Changed

-Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` in v7.0 for tax years 2025-26 onwards for the following endpoints:

-- Trigger a Business Source Adjustable Summary
-- Submit Foreign Property Accounting Adjustments
-- Submit Self-Employment Accounting Adjustments
-- Submit UK Property Accounting Adjustments

-Changed the expenses object fields in the response body to remove the word "Allowable" for all tax years in v7.0.
-For example, `expenses.costOfGoodsAllowable` changes to `expenses.costOfGoods` in the following endpoint:
-- Retrieve a Self-Employment Business Source Adjustable Summary

 #### Self Employment Business API

 The following change is now available in Sandbox